spkcspider/spkcspider/README.md

 This project can either be used as a standalone project (clone repo) or as a set of reusable apps (setup.py installation).

+## spider:
+For spiders and contents

+spkcspider.apps.spider: store User Components, common base, WARNING: has spider_base namespace to not break existing apps

 spkcspider.apps.spideraccounts: user implementation suitable for the spiders.
 You can supply your own user model instead.

-spkcspider.apps.spider: store User Components, common base, WARNING: has spider_base namespace to not break existing apps

 spkcspider.apps.spidertags: verified information tags and

 spkcspider.apps.spiderkeys: store public keys

 spkcspider: contains spkcspider url detection and wsgi handler

+## verifier:
+Base reference implementation of a verifier.

+spkcspider.apps.verifier: verifier base  WARNING: has verifier_base namespace to not break existing apps

 ## Requirements